charlie0129/iosnoopng/README.md

 Monitor disk activity on your Mac.
 Like iosnoop but with a Web GUI, intended to be run as a daemon.

 How is it different from the Disk tab of Activity Monitor?
 Activity Monitor can only show process that are currently running.
 However, iosnoopng can collect metrics from **transient processes** that are not shown in Activity Monitor (i.e. process that is not long-running, like your C compilers).
 It can also show the read and write bytes of each process to each file.
+It also has a Prometheus metrics endpoint so you can scrape the data using Prometheus and visualize it in Grafana.

 ## Screenshots